JackCode/LCD_I2C/README.md

   * Send start condition and 7-bit target device address
   * Send one byte of data
   * Send stop condition
-  * Delay timer measured in milliseconds
+  * Delay timer measured in microseconds

 Any I2C setup must have already been completed (i.e. initalized) before initializing the LCD.